grego118118/concrete/SETUP_GUIDE.md

 ### 3. Update Company Name (Optional)

-Search for "Concrete Coating Specialists" and replace with your company name.
+Search for "Commonwealth Concrete Coating" and replace with your company name.

 ### 4. Customize Colors (Optional)